James Marriott (judge): Life

 The outbreak of the French Revolutionary Wars in 1793 and the corresponding increase in naval activity greatly strained Marriott's work load, although he produced some notable decisions, particularly in a 1794 case in which Captain Francis Laforey of HMS Carysfort sued the Admiralty over the prize money to be awarded for his capture of the French frigate Castor at the Frigate action of 29 May 1794.
 In that case, Marriott found in favour of Laforey's claim, setting a precedent in the laws of salvage.
 He was also re-elected for Sudbury in 1796 after some highly questionable activity: he initially supported the existing MP John Coxe Hippisley, only to withdraw his support at a late stage and announce his own candidacy, causing Hippisley to resign in anger at his behaviour.
 Marriott remained in Parliament until 1802, shortly before his death.

 Marriott resigned from the Admiralty in 1798, to be replaced by Sir William Scott, generally considered to be a much more able man.
 He returned to Twinstead Hall and remained there until his death on 21 March 1803, having substantially redeveloped the house and rebuilt the local church.
-The year before he died he created his most important work, Formulare instrumentarum, a text based on his work with admiralty law that had a strong influence on maritime law in the United States.
+The year before he died he created his most important work, Formulare instrumentorum, a text based on his work with admiralty law that had a strong influence on maritime law in the United States.
 Aside from his final work, he produced a number of poems and legal texts of little distinction, described as describes as "slender literary accomplishments".
 He never married; his one effort in 1760 ending in refusal by both the girl and her father.
 Instead, he remained devoted to his mother until her death.